saugatshahi/Way2Ride/Way2Ride-VehicleRentals/README.md

+# Way2Ride Vehicle Rental Application
-# Java Dashboard Light and Dark mode
+- Light and Dark Theme
+- Easy to use
+- 0.55s runtime
+- Appealing UI/UX
 This dashboard build by using java swing with flatlaf look and feel

 ### Library use